adamtrilling/blog-posts/simple_bdd/README.md

   end

   scenario 'Completing an item' do
-    Given 'I am viewing the list'
+    Given 'There is an item on the list'
-    And 'It has an item'
+    When 'I view the list'
     When 'I complete the item'
     Then 'The item is completed'
   end